wilkox/thesis/compile/style_notes.md

 #Counting numbers
 - Counts less than or equal to twenty should be written out in full.
 However, any number used to quantify a unit should be written in numerals.
 So, "We used eleven ships and 45 helicopters to take 189 2.5 mg samples."

+#Significant figures
+- In cases where a variable measured by an instrument is reported (e.g. temperature, salinity), assume that the instrument is reporting an accurate result to the level of significance given, and thus include all figures.
+Figures can be shortened if excessive prcision is unnecessary for the purpose (see e.g. latitudes and longitudes below).
+- For estimates of relative abundance of an OTU derived from metagenomic data, the maximum number of significant figures to report is round(log10(number of reads)).
+  - For the Polar Front study, most samples had reads in the 10^6 magnitude, so 4 significant figures is a good conservative limit.
+  - For the Advection study, 5 figures are appropriate.
+- Latitudes and longitudes of samples taken at sea should be reported to 2 decimal places (i.e. ~1.1 km precision), which is appropriate given how much the ship drifted at each station.